fay59/fcd/_posts/2016-02-16-lifting-x86-code.markdown

 However, just lifting machine code into an intermediate representation is a daunting task.
 The Trail of Bits organization has a framework called [MC-Semantics][2] whose job is to do just that, and they've been working on it since 2014.
-Closer to my situation, François Chagnon attempted a similar senior project two years prior, and he chose to implement about 30 instructions (plus every `j*`, `set*` and `cmov*` variations) of the ~1300 that x86 processors understand, and he opted to go with his own, simpler IR instead of LLVM.
+Closer to my situation, one of my friends [attempted][8] a similar senior project two years prior, and he chose to implement about 30 instructions (plus every `j*`, `set*` and `cmov*` variations) of the ~1300 that x86 processors understand, and he opted to go with his own, simpler IR instead of LLVM.
 In other words, this is a lot of work.

 Since I wanted to stay up-to-date with LLVM, MC-Semantics was a no-go (as it is stuck with LLVM 3.5), so I would have to lift IR myself.
 Fortunately, I had